 HARP 2.0 : Underwater Homeowners Need Fewer Loans Over 125% LTV

-One year ago, the Home Affordable Refinance Program (HARP) opened up for U.S. homeowners whose mortgages are "severely underwater".
+Two years ago, the Home Affordable Refinance Program (HARP) opened up for U.S. homeowners whose mortgages were "severely underwater".

 HARP : Refinancing For Underwater Homeowners

 HARP is an acronym.
 It stands for Home Affordable Refinance Program.
 Sometimes called the "Obama Refi", HARP was launched in 2009 as part of that year's economic stimulus program.